 This is done either by a real human being or by a piece of software that goes to many different sites and tries to exploit some of the known backdoors and security holes.
 The technique does work short term, but it can get you banned from Google permanently once they find out you’re using it.

-This concludes the list.
+This concludes the list of black hat SEO tricks.
 We encourage you to use this post as a reference file when offered with any kind of SEO service.
-Also, do you know any other black hat SEO tricks that website owners should stay away from?